MohamedAlFahim/MuonScript/README.md

 // conditions, and returns False otherwise constraint IsNumber(T) = (T == std.Int) or (T == std.Float)

+// The round brackets are required as IsNumber is a type
-generic T: IsNumber, U: IsNumber, V: IsNumber func add(a: T, b: U) -> V {
+// constraint rather than a concrete type generic T: (IsNumber), U: (IsNumber), V: (IsNumber) func add(a: T, b: U) -> V {
     return a + b
 }